TheSkyentist/GELATO/README.md

 ## Emission Line Dictionary

-GELATO uses a hierarchical approach to represent the physical relationship between emission line species and components.
+GELATO uses a hierarchical approach to represent the physical relationship between emission-line species and components.
 GELATO first associates individual emission lines, characterized by a central wavelength, with a *Species*.
 For example, all Balmer emission lines would be characterized by a single *Species*, e.g. H I. Since all emission lines within a *Species* come from the same physical source, their kinematics are tied together, e.g. their redshifts and velocity dispersions are required to be the same value, respectively.
 In addition, a flux ratio can be specified for emission lines whose relative intensities are fixed.
 The various *Species* are then distributed into *Groups*. *Groups* embody assumptions made between their various component *Species*.
 The user can decide whether *Species* in a *Group* are required to have their velocity dispersion or redshifts fixed to the same value, respectively.
 In summary, *Groups* contain *Species*, which can optionally share kinematic properties, while *Species* contain emission lines that must share kinematic properties.

 For each *Species*, the user can also specify which additional components should be tested for their inclusion.
 Any combination of the supported additional components can be specified for all *Species*.
 For each additional component specified, a *Group* must be specified that the additional component will be placed into.
 This allows for the additional component to have a different relationship with other *Species* than the parent *Species*.
 As a consequence, it allows the user to specify whether or not additonal components will have a velocity shift with respect to their narrow counterparts.

-In this setion we detail the format of the emission line dictionary:
+In this section we detail the format of the emission-line dictionary:

 1. The emission groups dictionary is made up of Groups.
 All spectral features in the same group can be set to share a common redshift, a common dispersion, or neither.
 This means, during fitting, their redshifts or dispersions can be forcibly tied to be equal.